Achndrs4/achndrs4.github.io/_posts/2017-12-22-cuneiform.md

 that’s because it is; most of what we know about Sumerian in and of itself is not enough to draw any conclusions about the way it was spoken or written.
-The way we know anything about Sumerian at all- what the syllables map to phonetically, the sounds likely common in the language, the ’’illegal” sequences of the language- is because of another language that came to dominate the region.
+The way we know anything about Sumerian at all- what the syllables map to phonetically, the sounds likely common in the language, the "illegal" sequences of the language- is because of another language that came to dominate the region.